 We’re thrilled to announce something HUGE today.
-Ever since I got my first iPhone, I’ve wanted to make use of touchscreen technology in the small business lending industry.
+Ever since the first iPhone was released, we’ve wanted to make use of touchscreen technology in the small business lending industry.
 With the recent proliferation of biometric technology and the opportunity to work with the NSA (can’t divulge many details), we’ve been able to develop a loan application that requires only a thumbprint.

 The following press release is being distributed with all the details, and you can experience it for yourself at www.504touch.com.